emb1ues/class-assignments/choosek.md

-# Given enough resources
+# Given enough resources:

 run dbscan to get the labels, choose k = number of unique labels

-# If that is not the case: :(
+# If that is not the case: T_T

 Umm, whatever I am thinking is like dbscan only